iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#002] [Announcement] Connect to major platforms now!.md

 **PAFF-Official**<br>
 The released new song "KANATA" took a long time to prepare.
 During the production, the composer and producer helped me a lot!

-Special thanks to A.R.C. for sponsoring the newest holo-recreation technology!
+Special thanks to A.R.C. for sponsoring the newest holo\-recreation technology!
 PUFFERs can now join PAFF on stage and sing together!

 Visit the major platforms to connect now!